This blog may contain affiliate links. Read our disclosure policy for more info.

 After visiting my first time I was so in love that I returned two more times (even once to live for 6 weeks!)
 I absolutely love Medellin and think it’s a city every traveler needs to explore.

-To say the least, the city is filled with amazing things to see and do, world-class restaurants, and a population who are excited to show it all off to tourists.
+To say the least, the city is filled with amazing things to see and do, world-class restaurants, incredible tours, and a population who are excited to show it all off to tourists.

 But, there’s just one catch!